W ondering how to add custom code in WordPress?

-Luckily, there is an easier way!
+Luckily, there is an easier way to add custom code snippets!

 Why You Need a Custom Code WordPress Plugin